 Don’t dismiss cottage cheese.
 It’s an incredible source of slow-digesting casein protein, making it an excellent choice for keeping you full for hours.
 Opt for the low-fat or non-fat varieties.

-- Sweet and Savory Combinations:
+- Sweet & Savory Combinations:

 - With Fruit: Top a bowl of cottage cheese with fresh pineapple or melon for a classic, refreshing combination.

-Smoked Salmon and Whole-Wheat Toast
+Smoked Salmon & Whole-Wheat Toast

-Low-Calorie Breakfast Smoothies and Drinks
+Low-Calorie Breakfast Smoothies & Drinks

 Green Smoothies That Actually Taste Good